 In 2018 the Garden of Hope joined forces with the El Hato Literacy Center to form the nonprofit Guatemalan organization Asociación Juntos Podemos and its U.S.-based sister organization Together We Can Guatemala, a 501(c)(3) charity registered in Pennsylvania.

 In 2020, Finca la Azotea informed us that they needed the space we were using for their own expansion.
 Thus began a search for a new home and a fundraising drive to pay for the move.
 We are so grateful to all those who support our mission and we are happy to report that both efforts were a success!
-Now, in September, 2021, the Garden is relocating to its new home in El Hato and we have simultaneously reached our fundraising goal.
-We are thrilled that we will be able to directly offer our programs to families in El Hato, while continuing our outreach to other communities.
+We reached our fundraising goal, enabling us to relocate the Garden to its new home in El Hato.
+We are thrilled to now offer our programs to families in El Hato, while continuing our outreach to other communities.